-Located at the prominent western gateway to the city, the Moreno Valley Mall and adjacent Towngate Center occupy 270 acres immediately south of SR-60.
+Located at the prominent western gateway to the City, the Moreno Valley Mall and adjacent Towngate Center occupy 270 acres immediately south of SR 60.
 The Mall site was originally home to the Riverside Raceway, a popular racetrack that hosted NASCAR, IMSA, Formula One, and IndyCar races from the 1950s until its closure in 1989.
 Subsequently, the site was reborn as a regional shopping center featuring over 140 specialty stores when it opened in 1992.
 As the retail landscape continues to evolve with the rise of internet shopping and home delivery, the Mall has seen store closures in recent years and there are opportunities to re-imagine uses for the site and the adjacent Towngate Center once again.
-In particular, several large parcels on the eastern portion of the site contain large surface parking lots that could be developed with new uses to serve the needs of the community.
+In particular, a Specific Plan amendment has added four additional multiple-family developments which will allow the development of up to 1,672 dwelling units to serve the needs of the community.